Entry guide · 2026 edition

 How much time this actually saves is a fair question.
 Several mainstream guides quote a 20 to 45-minute improvement; an honest read of arrival reports in the first quarter of 2026 suggests the savings depend more on how many flights have just landed than on whether you used Visit Japan Web at all.
 On a quiet morning at Haneda, paper-form travellers and Joint Kiosk travellers both clear customs in around 15 minutes.
 After three jumbo jets land within ten minutes of each other, the kiosk lane is faster — sometimes substantially.
 Treat the time-savings claim as “real on busy arrivals, modest the rest of the time.”

-Smaller airports (Chubu Centrair, Fukuoka, New Chitose, Naha and others) still operate the older two-step flow at the time of writing.
+Smaller airports (Chubu Centrair, New Chitose, Naha and others) still operate the older two-step flow at the time of writing.
 The QR codes work — you just present them at separate immigration and customs counters.
 Confirm with your arrival airport before flying if you want to know exactly what to expect.

-The three QR codes, explained
+The QR code, explained

 In stores (limited)